Inspiring Square Living Room Ideas for Your Home

 Living room with comfortable seating and layered decor

-This idea anchors the room with a large, inviting seating arrangement right in the middle.
-It sounds simple, but most people forget how powerful a central focus can be in a square space.
+This idea anchors the room with a large, inviting seating arrangement right in the middle. how powerful a central focus can be in a square space.
 It naturally draws people in, creating an intimate zone for connection, rather than pushing furniture against the walls and leaving a vast, empty center.

 Think about a deep, U-shaped sectional or two facing sofas with a substantial coffee table between them.
 Materials like a chunky bouclé fabric or a rich, aged leather add texture and depth.
 We often suggest a low-slung design to keep sightlines open across the room.